-Sleepmed is a biomedical company which focuses on improving the health and quality of life of those who suffer from sleep disorders.
-Sleepmed is the nation leader in sleep diagnosis and provides services to more than 80,000 patients annually in one of their 200 labs located in 32 states across the USA.
-To accomplish this task they created hardware which automatically collects a few gigabytes of important diagnostic data on patients when they sleep.
+Sleepmed is a biomedical company that focuses on improving the health and quality of life of those who suffer from sleep disorders.
+Sleepmed is the nation's leader in sleep diagnosis and provides services to more than 80,000 patients annually in one of their 200 labs located in 32 states across the USA.
+To accomplish this task they created hardware that automatically collects a few gigabytes of important diagnostic data on patients when they sleep.
 These data are automatically reduced and processed to reveal important events which are later interpreted by sleep specialists.

 SleepMed was in the process of developing new data collection hardware which, in principle, could share a significant fraction of the code base with the existing hardware.
 However, in order to accommodate the new hardware a significant fraction of the code needed to be refactored and modularized while maintaining perfect feature parity due to FDA compliance requirements.
 ArrayFire was hired to create a comprehensive test suite for each step of the data processing pipeline, perform the refactoring, and produce encyclopedic documentation for the software.